Northeastern University Health & Wellness Lab

 🔍 Inefficient resource discoverability

 Through design workshops, we began building the information architecture by identifying key themes and user flows for our target users.
-We then created 10+ versions of lo-fi wireframes and 5 hi-fi wireframes, keeping clarity, usability, and accessibility as our top priorities.
+Supporting by research models and concept map, we then created 10+ versions of lo-fi and 5 hi-fi wireframes, keeping clarity, usability, and accessibility as our top priorities.

 Product Layout